Disney XD (Netherlands): History

 Disney XD was first launched as Fox Kids in the Netherlands on 2 August 1997 and later it expanded its coverage area to Belgium.
 Saban International bought Dutch free-to-air television network TV10 in January 1997 and started broadcasting Fox Kids, a joint venture with Rupert Murdoch's News Corporation later on in that same year, making TV10 and Fox Kids a time-sharing channel on terrestrial television; in the daytime it was Fox Kids, and at night TV10.

 In 2001 Saban wanted to sell its share in Fox Kids to the News Corporation.
-In the end, Murdoch decided to sell Fox Kids to The Walt Disney Company so he would have the cash to acquire DirecTV.
+In the end, Murdoch decided to sell Fox Kids to The Walt Disney Company so he would have the money to acquire DirecTV.
 Fox Kids was rebranded as Jetix on 13 February 2005, now time-sharing with Veronica.

-On 1 January 2010, the Dutch Jetix channel was rebranded as Disney XD, making it the last Jetix feed to be relaunched under that brand in Europe.
-One month later, a 24-hours feed of the channel was launched as a pay television network.
+On 1 January 2010, the Dutch Jetix channel was rebranded as Disney XD, making it the last Jetix feed to be relaunched under the brand in Europe.
+One month later, a 24-hour feed of the channel was launched as a pay television network.

-In 2012, Disney extensively promoted the 24-hours feed in magazines like Donald Duck and Tina under the banner of "Disney XD Extra".
-It featured extra programming added after 6:00 PM, when the free-to-air feed closed down to timeshare with Veronica.
+In 2012, Disney extensively promoted the 24-hour feed in magazines like Donald Duck and Tina under the banner of "Disney XD Extra".
+It featured extra programming added after 18:00, when the free-to-air feed closed down to timeshare with Veronica.

-In 25 March 2015, Disney XD launched an HD simulcast of the 24-hours feed of the channel, which was available at the time on KPN, XS4All and Telfort.
+On 25 March 2015, Disney XD launched an HD simulcast of the 24-hour feed of the channel, which was available at the time on KPN, XS4All and Telfort.

-The 24-hours feed closed on 31 July 2018.
+The 24-hour feed closed on 31 July 2018.
 Due to this, the channel ceased broadcasting on Belgian carriers.
 The free-to-air channel time-sharing with Veronica continues to remain available, but only in the Netherlands.
-As a consequence, there is no optional English audio track anymore, due to that only being available on 24-hour feed.
+As a consequence, there is no optional English audio track anymore, due to that only being available on the 24-hour version.

-Alongside the Polish and Canadian versions of Disney XD, the Dutch version of Disney XD is one of the three last remaining Disney XD feeds broadcasting outside the U.S., as of April 2022.
+On 1 May 2025, the Dutch version of Disney XD would become a new version of Disney Jr. in the Dutch market; the previous iteration of Disney Junior closed on 1 April 2019.